bcbrown/bookreviews/2017/README.md

 improve your Python knowledge, I highly recommend reading this.

 ### The Sun Also Rises, Ernest Hemingway
 It took some time to get going, but by the end it was captivating.

-### Inimitable Jeeves
-### Very Good, Jeeves
+He slowly sets up his characters, provides some motivations and backstories, then the last half or third or so of the book is weaving all those characters into the climax, a sort of love triangle amongst British/American acquaintances at a Spanish bullfighting festival.

-### Right Ho, Jeeves!
+### Inimitable Jeeves; Very Good, Jeeves; Right Ho, Jeeves!
 If you've never read any P.G.
 Wodehouse, I highly encourage to go out and order any of his Jeeves novels right now.
-Set in England, they're entertaining farces about the life and exploits of a member of London's idle rich, Bertie Wooster, and his butler, Jeeves.
-They're perfect before-bed reading.
+Set in 19th-century England, they're entertaining farces about the life and exploits of a member of London's idle rich, Bertie Wooster, and his butler, Jeeves.
+They're perfect before-bed reading, since each chapter is a self-contained episode, much like a sitcom.

 ### General Systems Thinking, Gerald Weinberg
 A more rigorous treatment of the same subject as The Systems Bible, this is